Bad Neighbor (album)

-Bad Neighbor is a collaborative studio album by rappers MED and Blu and producer Madlib.
+Bad Neighbor is a collaborative studio album by rappers M.E.D. and Blu and producer Madlib.
 It was released on Bang Ya Head on October 30, 2015.
-It features guest appearances from the likes of MF Doom, Aloe Blacc, Mayer Hawthorne, Jimetta Rose, Dâm-Funk, and Oh No. The album was re-issued in 2021.
+It features guest appearances from the likes of MF Doom, Aloe Blacc, Mayer Hawthorne, Jimetta Rose, Dâm-Funk, and Oh No. The album was re-issued in 2021 with an altered tracklist, new mixes, and bonus tracks.